redbco/infermesh/docs/DEVELOPMENT_ROADMAP.md

 # Development Roadmap - infermesh Open Source

-This document outlines the development roadmap for **infermesh** as it transitions to open source.
+This document outlines the development roadmap for **InferMesh** as it transitions to open source.
 The project has successfully completed all four planned implementation phases and is ready for community-driven development.

 ---

 ## 🎉 Current Status

-The current status of **infermesh** is:
+The current status of **InferMesh** is:

 - ✅ **100% Compilation Success**: All 13 crates compile without errors
 - ✅ **Complete Architecture**: 3-plane design (Data, Signal, Control) fully implemented